-TORONTO – As we have mentioned here before, environmentally-friendly home upgrades — such as upgrading your furnace, installing LED lights, or investing in high-efficiency windows — can carry a dual benefit of increasing your home value while saving some money on energy costs.
+TORONTO – As we have mentioned here before, green home upgrades — such as upgrading your furnace, installing LED lights, or investing in high-efficiency windows — can carry a dual benefit of increasing your home value while saving some money on energy costs.

 Finding out about those retrofits, and helping finance them, is about to get even easier, with the help of the Province of Ontario’s new Climate Change Action Plan (2016-2020), which was unveiled by the Office of the Premier on June 8.